ThomasDCosta/mlops-lab/mlops-lab1-instruction/data-versioning/README.md

 | Switch data versions | `git checkout <tag>` + `dvc checkout` | Restore a previous dataset version                       |
 | Remote sharing       | `dvc remote add` + `dvc push`         | Share datasets with your team via local or cloud storage |

----

-## IV – Learning Outcomes

-By completing this lab, you will have:

-- Learned the basics of **data versioning with DVC**
-- Understood the **integration between Git and DVC**
-- Practiced **reproducibility and collaboration** on shared datasets
-- Established foundational MLOps skills for managing **data pipelines** in real projects

--